Table of Contents

 The temporary nature of benefits is also a limitation.
 Workers’ compensation benefits are generally available only as long as the injury prevents you from working.
 Once the insurance company determines that you have reached “maximum medical improvement” (MMI), benefits may be reduced or stopped.
 For those with permanent injuries, there may be ongoing benefits, but the amount and duration can be limited, particularly in cases where the disability is deemed less severe.

 Additionally, workers’ compensation excludes certain types of injuries.
 If the injury occurs due to your own negligence or while you are under the influence of drugs or alcohol, workers’ compensation may deny your claim.
-Injuries that happen outside the scope of employment—such as during a commute or while engaging in personal activities—are generally not covered, unless there are exceptions.
+Injuries that happen outside the scope of employment, such as during a commute or while engaging in personal activities, are generally not covered unless exceptions apply.

 Finally, workers’ compensation does not cover the full impact of long-term or permanent disabilities.
 While it can help replace lost wages and cover medical expenses, it may not fully compensate for the long-term effects of a disabling injury, especially if it prevents you from returning to work or significantly reduces your earning potential.
 In such cases, a third-party personal injury claim could provide additional compensation, but this would require pursuing a separate legal process.